Are you an inspiring manager?

 Serotonin makes us feel significant and important, while dopamine motivates us to act to achieve goals and gain a sense of progress.
 They are the fuel behind the fire that boost productivity by an incredible amount.

 My grandfather, JE Slater, intuitively understood the power of inspiration.
-His advice to us growing up was to “always keep exhilaration in from of exhaustion.”
+His advice to us growing up was to “always keep exhilaration in front of exhaustion.”
 I can remember very few moments with him where he wasn’t in a state of inspiration.
 He was always full of joy, wonder, momentum and energy.

 How to Inspire Your Team